bazelbuild/bazel-blog/_posts/2017-09-27-release-cadence.md

  * If critical bugs are discovered after the release, we will fix them and issue *patch releases* as needed (0.7.1, 0.7.2 and so on).
 Patch releases are always patches on top of existing minor releases - they are never cut from master.
- * No new features or breaking changes ever appear in patch releases, and no new features or breaking changes are added to release candidates after they have been cut.
+ * No new features or backward incompatible changes ever appear in patch releases, and no new features or backward incompatible changes are added to release candidates after they have been cut.

 Our website has more details on [release policy](https://bazel.build/support.html#releases).